Skip to content

 Important to report any products you take back

-The quantities of waste electronics collected from the municipalities and/or the quantities you take back yourself must be reported: your business is credited with the quantities taken back in relation to the quantities you have sold on the Danish market.
+The quantities of waste collected from the municipalities and/or the quantities you take back yourself must be reported: your business is credited with the quantities taken back in relation to the quantities you have sold on the Danish market.

 When end-of-life electronics and end-of-life batteries and vehicles are collected and treated there are certain requirements and environmental targets for how to manage this waste.
 In this connection, the following terms are used for treatment options; note that landfilling (disposal on a landfill) is the least desired.